Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

 - `super` will call the `constructor` of `HTMLElement`
 - `attachShadow`attaches a shadow DOM tree to the specified element and returns a reference to its ShadowRoot.
 There can be two different `encapsulation modes`. `open` means elements of the shadow root are accessible from JavaScript outside the root while `closed` Denies access to the node(s) of a closed shadow root from JavaScript outside
-- `this.shadowRoot!.appendChild` we are adding our template to the shadow Root and using `template.content.cloneNode(true)` we are cloning all the DOM element we defined in the template.
+- `this.shadowRoot.appendChild` we are adding our template to the shadow Root and using `template.content.cloneNode(true)` we are cloning all the DOM element we defined in the template.

 Now, this is much better; our template is cloned once and will be available through `shadowRoot` inside the component.